sidhantls/sidhantls.github.io/_posts/2022-11-30-lexpod-speaker-prediction.md

 ### Evaluation

 The model was evaluated on different train-test splits and the results were averaged.
 To better simulate the testing scenario, train-test split was performed based on unique podcasts rather than on random audio segments.
 Thus, podcasts and guests seen in the test set were unseen in the training set.
-Note: one or two guest speakers might be present in training and testing if the same guest features in more than 1 podcast.
+Note: one or two guest speakers might be present in training and testing if the same guest features in more than one podcast.

 ## Findings

-The output of the last encoder block of the OpenAI whisper (medium.en) produces reasonably rich features for speaker prediction on this dataset.
-Using this hidden state is better in comparison to using the 1st and the 2nd .
-Interestingly, when using the small.en model instead, the 2nd encoder block produces the more optimal audio features for this task.
+The output of the middle encoder block (block 14 out of 24) of OpenAI whisper (medium.en) produces reasonably rich features for speaker prediction on this dataset.
+It results in a F1 score of 93%.
+Using this hidden state is better in comparison to using the 1st, 2nd, and the last.
+Using the output of the 1st and 2nd encoder blocks result in poor performance (80% F1 score) with heavy overfitting.
+Using the last encoder output also works but performs slightly worse than using the middle block.
+Interestingly, when using the small.en model instead, the 2nd encoder block produces the more optimal audio features for this task compared to using the middle and last.

-An F1-score of 91% and an error rate of 7% was achieved on the speaker prediction task using the output of the last encoder block of Whisper.
-However, there is overfitting and the standard deviation of the precision and recall across train-test splits is higher than expected (~4%).
+To summarize the metrics, a F1-score of 93% and an error rate of 5.8% was achieved on the speaker prediction task using the output of the middle encoder block of Whisper.
+However, there is overfitting (train F1-score of 98.8%, error rate of 0.9%) and the standard deviation of the precision and recall across train-test splits is higher than expected (~4%).
 This could be mitigated with more training data.

 <p align="center">
   <img src="{{site.baseurl}}/images/lexpod_blog/metrics.png" alt="drawing" width="600"/>
 </p>

 I had expected the earlier layers of the encoder blocks to give better performance because of the difference between the original objective and the task at hand.
 The task of the speech-to-text encoder in Whisper might be to create audio features independent of the speaker (more based on the occurrences and words) but the task at hand is speaker prediction (more dependent on the speaker than occurrence).
-A similar point was made [here](https://twitter.com/tarantulae/status/1574493613362388992?s=20&t=s5IMMXOYjBI6-91dib6w8g).
-Despite this, the audio features are reasonably rich for speaker prediction.
+A similar point about the effect of this task difference was made [here](https://twitter.com/tarantulae/status/1574493613362388992?s=20&t=s5IMMXOYjBI6-91dib6w8g).
+Despite this, the audio features are reasonably rich for speaker prediction and using the earlier hidden states help.

 ## Conclusion and Future Work

-In spite of the reasonable performance of using zero-shot audio features from Whisper, the performance is not robust enough given the F1 score and the level of overfitting.
+In spite of the reasonable performance of using zero-shot audio features from Whisper, the performance can be more robust given the F1 score and the level of overfitting.
 These are some approaches based on Whisper that are worth experimenting with to improve the performance on this task:

 * More labelled data
 * Better summarization of time windows of hidden state
    * Explore using operations other than mean and standard deviation to summarize the time windows.
 * Richer embeddings via finetuning of whisper encoder
    * Fine-tune the Whisper encoder contrastively as a Siamese network on speaker prediction before obtaining its features for classification.
-Some examples where a simlar approach has worked: [1](https://arxiv.org/pdf/1705.02304.pdf), [2](https://arxiv.org/abs/1503.03832), [3](https://huggingface.co/blog/setfit)
+Some examples where a similar approach has worked: [1](https://arxiv.org/pdf/1705.02304.pdf), [2](https://arxiv.org/abs/1503.03832), [3](https://huggingface.co/blog/setfit)

 ## Ending Note
-There clearly might be more optimal methods to perform speaker prediction other than using the Whisper model.
-This blog post is an exploration of what else can be done with the features from Whisper.
+There clearly might be more optimal methods to perform speaker prediction other than using the heavy Whisper model.
+This blog post is an exploration of how to utilize Whisper's hidden states for a different task and how useful this can be.

 Feel free to share your thoughts and feedback.